 Myelodysplastic syndromes (MDS) are relatively rare, affecting fewer than four in 100,000 people.
 The risk for developing MDS increases with age; most patients are diagnosed in their 70s.
 About 12,000 new cases of MDS are diagnosed each year in the U.S. Most patients are men, and about 80% of all patients are older than 60.

-Myelodysplastic syndrome (MDS) is a relatively rare disease.
-About 10 percent of MDS cases develop after a patient has been treated with chemotherapy and radiation for another type of cancer — often breast, prostate or lung.
+About 10% of MDS cases develop after a patient has been treated with chemotherapy or radiation for another type of cancer — often breast, prostate or lung.
 Those treatments can damage the bone marrow, which can lead to MDS.
 However, the vast majority of cases occur as a result of other risk factors, including:

 - Cigarette smoking

-- Chronic exposure to benzene or other chemicals, such as toluene and xylene
+- Long-term exposure to benzene or other chemicals, such as toluene and xylene

-- The presence of a rare congenital disease called Fanconi anemia
+- A rare congenital disease called Fanconi anemia

-- Inherited disorders such as Shwachman-Diamond syndromes, familial platelet disorder, severe congenital neutropenia
+- Inherited disorders such as Shwachman-Diamond syndrome, familial platelet disorder or severe congenital neutropenia

-Keep in mind that having one or more risk factors does not mean that a person will develop MDS.
+Keep in mind that having one or more risk factors does not mean you will develop MDS.
 Most people who have risk factors never develop the disease.